hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ## Spanning Tree Protocol
-STP is a protocol to prevent Loops between connected Switches.
-A Loop is caused by redundant connections between Switches.
-The main problem is that Frames can not be delieverd to the DST Device.
+STP is a protocol to prevent loops between connected switches.
+A loop is caused by redundant connections between switches.
+The main problem is that frames can not be delieverd to the DST device.
 This can cause:
 Broadcast Storms
-Not functional Networks
+Not functional networks

-STP use a Root Bridge which is the "Leader" of the Protocol.
-The Root Bridge will be elected in the electing the Root Bridge Process.
-At the beginning, every Switch want to be the Root Bridge.
-The Switch with the lowest Bridge-id (Priority + MAC) will be the Root Bridge in the Network.
-After electing the Root, every Switch calculate the Path with the lowest Costs to it.
-After that, the Path with the highest Costs will be blocked which make your Network Loop-free.
+STP use a Root-Bridge which is the "Leader" of the protocol.
+The Root-Bridge will be elected in the electing the Root-Bridge process.
+At the beginning, every switch want to be the Root- Bridge.
+The switch writh the lowest Bridge-id (Priority + MAC) will be the Root-Bridge in the network.
+After electing the root, every Switch calculate the path with the lowest costs to it.
+After that, the path with the highest costs will be blocked which make your network loop-free.
-There are Different State:
+There are different state`s:
-RP (Root Port) is the fastes way to the Root.
-Only one Port of a Switch is the RP, exect of the Root Bridge.
+RP (Root Port) is the fastes way to the root.
+Only one port of a switch is the RP, exect of the Root-Bridge.
-DP (Designated Port) are all Other Ports of a non blocked Switch.
+DP (Designated Port) are all other ports of a non blocked switch.
-BP (Blocked Port) is the Port with the highest Cost in the Loop.
-This state prevent the Network to Loop Frames.
+BP (Blocked Port) is the port with the highest cost in the loop.
+This state prevent the network to loop frames.

 ### Configuration